 Connections and Conflicts of Interest: Investment Consultants' Recommendations

-Plan sponsors rely on investment consultants' recommendations for hiring money managers to manage their plan funds.
-Often these investment consultants have their own investment management firms, or have business connections with investment managers, creating a conflict of interest.
-I find strong evidence that consultants bias hiring decisions towards their connected managers: a direct connection to a consultant increases a manager's odds of being hired by 637%, while an indirect connection increases the odds by 301%.
-The hiring decisions are less sensitive to past performance and management fee when connected managers are hired.
-I further find that, post hiring, the funds managed by the connected managers underperform significantly relative to the funds managed by the unconnected managers.
+Plan sponsors rely on investment consultants' recommendations when hiring investment managers to manage plan funds.
+These investment consultants often have their own investment management firms, or they have business connections with investment managers, creating a conflict of interest.
+I find strong evidence that consultants bias hiring decisions toward their connected managers: a connection to the consultant increases a manager's odds of being hired by 500%.
+Hiring decisions are less sensitive to past performance for connected managers.
+Post hiring, the funds managed by connected managers underperform significantly relative to the funds managed by unconnected managers.

-Keywords: Investment managers; Plan sponsor; Investment consultant; Manager selection; Connections; Conflicts of interest
+Keywords: Investment Manager, Plan Sponsor, Investment Consultant, Manager Selection, Connections, Conflicts of Interest

 Suggested Citation: Suggested Citation